 The inflation methodology is exactly the same as for the daily inflation calculator.
 Please see the methodology section there.

 Unlike with our 10 Year Treasury return calculator or the S&P 500 Total Return Calculator, an investor in gold didn’t have to worry about dividends.
-Even with recent run-ups in the price of gold, the investor did have something in common with our theoretical Treasury or S&P 500 investor – the constant battle with inflation.
-There are date ranges you can find in the tool where a nominal gain because of the price return of gold would leave real returns negative or flat.
+Even when gold has a run-up in price, investors in the shiny metal fight a constant battle with inflation.
+There are some date ranges where a nominal gain in the price of gold was completely overwhelmed by inflation.

 Limitations on the Gold Return Calculator

-The gold return calculator’s results should be used for research or informational purposes, and not be relied on for precision!
+The gold return calculator’s results should be used for research or informational purposes only.
+Do not rely on this tool for forensics or precision!

 As for the tool, there are a number of off-by-one type errors you can run into around leap years.
-The tool will always use 365 days as a year, regardless of whether February 29 would have appeared between the two dates or not – but hey, give me a break – the Treasury uses 360 day years to make monthly math easy.
+The tool assumes 365 days in a year, regardless of whether February 29 would have appeared between the two dates or not.
+(Give us some slack, though – the Treasury uses 360 day years to make monthly math easy!)